sumtsui/do-bulk-asynchronous-tasks-in-JavaScript/article.md

 bulkGetDataInChunk(1000, 100);
 ```

-We will see the console log like these:
+We will see the console log like this:

 ```
 ......